Isaac2k1/SenseHAT_PiCam/README.md

 and show the actual values and trend charts.

 The PiCam is connected too and shall give pictures of the surroundings.

+Now, there is a devMM branch, on the GitHUB server.